snatev/printables-notes/README.md

 2. Open Chrome and navigate to `chrome://extensions/` and enable dev.
 4. Click **Load unpacked** and select the folder containing the extension files.

-Or find it in the Chrome Web Store.
+Or find it in the [Chrome Web Store](https://chromewebstore.google.com/detail/printables-model-reminder/jfgpkjophdbmmlohfcapocjbpajjbolh?authuser=1&hl=en)

 ---